Addiction and Codependency: Are You Helping or Hurting Your Partner?

 - Am I the only one making sacrifices?

 - Am I my partner’s only source of happiness or vice-versa?

 - Do I continue to make excuses about my partner’s addiction?

 If you answered yes to several of these questions, you are probably in a codependent relationship.
 Don’t feel discouraged.
-It is possible to change a codependent relationship for the better, but both of you must be involved in enacting the change.
+Changing a codependent relationship for the better is possible, but both must be involved in enacting the change.
 Getting on the right track will likely require that your loved one get help for their addiction problem through rehab or other avenues of recovery.

 Now, the first step is always identifying the problem.
 Next, you must take the time to know the consequences and symptoms of codependent relationships.
 Likely, you’re already experiencing some of these.

 Symptoms of Codependency in Romantic Relationships